Musa-Tanyoko/Assignment_1_Gym_Kardashian/docs/Fitness App Development Plan.md

 user and other procedures to handle the data fetching and mutation between the client and the backend services.
 Milestone 4: Advanced Features and Polish
 This milestone focuses on adding more complex features and improving the user experience.
-• 4.1 Progressive Difficulty: Implement the logic for the pet to grow in age and eventually reproduce, which in turn increases the number of pets the user must care for , and causes exercises to progress steadily in intensity.
+• 4.1 Progressive Difficulty: Implement the logic for the socialite to grow in fame and eventually it's demands increase, which in turn increases the depletion in the needs bars, and causes exercises to progress steadily in intensity.
 • 4.2 In-App Exercise Interface: Design and build the in-app exercise pages , including workout descriptions and images.
 The page should include a timer and breaks between sets and reps.
 • 4.3 Visual Testing: Use Storybook to develop and test UI components in isolation , including visual and interaction testing with
 @storybook/testing-library.